-There is a midnight curfew in the UB, and when we departed, Magnai and her three girlfriends all piled in my leased vehicle, wanting to continue the party at my apartment.
+There is a midnight curfew in Ulaanbaatar, and when we departed, Magnai and her three girlfriends all piled in my leased vehicle, wanting to continue the party at my apartment.

 I politely managed to get them to their homes.
-I did little “clubbing” after this, however, was very evident that the Mongolian ladies although inherently shy and reserved, can be very aggressive and calculating when they have their sights on a western man they want.
+I did little “clubbing” after this.
+However, it was very evident that the Mongolian ladies although inherently shy and reserved, can be very aggressive and calculating when they have their sights on a man they want.

 I was able to find a special blend of coffee I enjoy at the UBean Coffee House.

 I eventually ended up dating the lady who managed the coffee house – her name is Kubilai.